-When it comes to texture, the first place to start is understanding how the barn beams were originally created.
-Hand-hewn barn beams are the oldest beams and were originally created using a broad adze.
+When it comes to texture, the first place to start is understanding how the reclaimed barn wood was originally created.
+Hand-hewn barn beams are the oldest beams and showcase the true craftsmanship of the past.
 The original craftsmen felled the trees with an ax and skillfully created a square beam by hand, giving these beams a more rustic appearance.
-Rough sawn beams and lumber were created using a rough sawmill and retain the original saw teeth marks left by the mill giving them a more refined rustic look.
+Rough sawn beams and lumber were created using a rough sawmill and retain the original saw marks left by the mill giving them a more refined rustic look.
+Oftentimes, reclaimed barn beams also have features like nail holes and mortise pockets that add even more character to these rustic fireplace mantels.

-Finishing a barn beam mantel is optional and can enhance the look and create a more consistent color tone.
-Using natural waxes is a very traditional way to finish and protect wood beams and looks great on beer beams.
+Finishing a barnwood mantel is optional and can enhance the look and create a more consistent color tone.
+Using natural waxes is a very traditional way to finish and protect the original patina of the barn beams.
 Wax finishes are available in a variety of traditional colors and can be touched up easily if needed.
+While it is common to leave the barnwood mantel unfinished and show the natural patina found in the piece of wood itself, you can also finish the mantel using a wax finish to enhance the look.
+Wax is a great option due to its natural feel, as well as the ability to touch it up should it ever get a dent or scratch.
+Common colors of wax are dark brown, clear and whitewash.

 Rough Sawn Barn Beams Create A Cozy Space